Introduction

 In addition to the x-queue-type

-additional queue arguments that can be specified at queue declaration or via
+argument, Streams support three additional queue arguments that can be specified at queue declaration or via a policy.

 x-max-length

 - Sets the maximum number of messages allowed in the stream at any given time.
 See retention.
-Default: not set. -
+Default: not set.x-max-length-bytes

 - Sets the maximum size of the Stream in bytes.
 See retention.
-Default: not set. -
+Default: not set.x-max-age

 - This argument will control how long a message survives in a LavinMQ Stream.
 The unit of this configuration could either be in years (Y), months (M), days (D), hours (h), minutes (m), or seconds (s).
 See retention.
 Default: not set.

-- You can specify an offset to start reading/consuming from any point in the Stream.
+- An offset can be specified to start reading from any point in the Stream.

 - Consuming messages in LavinMQ Streams requires setting the QoS prefetch.